United States

 Rating: 3.5

-Unlike top brokers such as IG and FOREX.com, which offer in-depth tutorials, webinars, and structured courses, Bullwaves does not offer video lessons, interactive quizzes, or essential trading guides.
+Unlike top brokers such as IG and FOREX.com, which offer in-depth tutorials, webinars, and structured courses, Bullwaves does not offer enough in terms of structured learning, interactive quizzes, or essential trading guides.

 Customer Support